-Foreign-flagged megayachts for sale can legally welcome U.S. buyers aboard in one special area of Fort Lauderdale without paying import duty up front.
+Foreign-flagged megayachts for sale can legally welcome U.S. buyers aboard in one special area of Fort Lauderdale without first paying import duty.
 In addition, new foreign-built megayachts can welcome American buyers there without paying import duty.
 The area is Lauderdale Marine Center, and it stems from being part of a new foreign-trade zone (FTZ).
 In fact, this FTZ is the first yachting-specific U.S. zone—and perhaps even the world’s first.

 To use simple terms, an FTZ permits importing goods without paying import duties.
 (In other countries, the reference used is free-trade zone.)
 FTZs are within or adjacent to U.S. Customs and Border Protection (CBP) ports of entry.
 Furthermore, companies and facilities within an FTZ can defer, reduce, or eliminate those duties all together.